Ivo-Balbaert/The_Way_to_Mojo/Table_of_Contents.md

 ## 6.5 Closures
 ## 6.6 Functions with a variable number of arguments.
 ## 6.7 Function types
+## 6.8 Running a function at compile-time and run-time
+## 6.9 Callbacks through parameters

 # 7 Structs
 ## 7.1 First example